kunals131/rampchallenge/README.md

 **Actual:** The page crashes

-# Bug 4: Clicking on View More button not showing correct data ()
+# Bug 4: Clicking on View More button not showing correct data (DONE)

 **How to reproduce:**